 What if you’re told that repeatedly?
 What if you’re told often enough that you will never be able to hold a pencil or a pen like a neuro-typical person, and so you’ll always need to use a special pen grip that you’ll need to carry round with you?
 What about being told that you’ll never be able to use a standard knife and fork, and so will have to always carry a special set whenever you go out anywhere for dinner?

 I refuse to be treated like that.
 I don’t want to be singled out as special, unless I’ve earned it somehow, and I certainly haven’t done that – I’m no Shakespeare or Michaelangelo or Stephen King and, although I’ve had books published, I’m no writer of classics.
-I’m normal, I’m average … I’m human, and I will not allow myself to be treated like a “special” (in all the insulting, demeaning, revolting senses of the word) person.
+I’m as normal as the next person, irrespective of whether they are neuro-typical or neuro-diverse.
+I’m a bog-standard human being, and I will not allow myself to be treated like a “special” (in all the insulting, demeaning, revolting senses of the word) person.
 I can use a normal knife and fork, thank you very much, and I can even ride a bike – so sod off if you want to congratulate me on doing something unique or out of the ordinary.
-I just want a normal life, and I want others to see that normal is diverse.
+I just want a normal life, and I want people to see that normal is diverse.

-We’re only going to get that change, however, if we help each other raise aspirations.
-We need to allow individuals to see that their ambitions are undoubtedly more refined than they could possibly imagine; instead of pushing a disabled person down into a box labelled “dyspraxic”, why aren’t we saying, “What do you want to do?
+We’re only going to get that change, however, if we raise our aspirations.
+Our ambitions are valid; instead of pushing a dyspraxic person into a box, why aren’t we saying, “What do you want to do?
 How can we help you get there?”
-Why are a disabled person’s dreams and ambitions not as recognised and valid as a non-disabled person’s?
+Why are a dyspraxic’s person’s dreams and ambitions not as valid as a non-dyspraxic’s?

 We’ve set up a Youtube channel, with “talking head” recordings on anything and everything that affects real life, and how we deal with issues.
 We’re also on Facebook (actually, we’re on Facebook twice, but that’s another story), and we’re very passionate; we also have a lot of ambition.
 We’re keen to deliver Dyspraxia Awareness courses as well as a multitude of other ideas – advocacy, literature on the subject, and more – as we go.

 We set T2D up for another reason as well.
 We want to be a positive group for change and awareness-raising.
 There are groups we’ve encountered which don’t, sadly, seem to get it.
-It’s very depressing when you realise you’re being talked down to by a group that’s been set up ostensibly to help you; oftentimes, it’s because it’s got a skewed focus (it wants to raise money to continue its existence, and that becomes a cyclical method of existence) or it ends up being run by non-experts.
+It’s very depressing when you realise you’re being talked down to by a group that’s been set up ostensibly to help you; oftentimes, it’s because it’s got a skewed focus (it wants to raise money to continue its existence, and that becomes rather cyclical) or it ends up being run by non-experts.
 In this instance, non-experts means people who don’t actually have the condition; experts by experience.
-I’m an expert by experience; I’m certainly not a scientist or a doctor or a psychologist, and the knowledge they have is vast and awe-inspiring, but I’ve got knowledge that a neuro-typical person doesn’t have.
+I’m an expert by experience; I’m certainly not a scientist or a doctor or a psychologist, and the knowledge they have is awe-inspiring, but I’ve got knowledge that a neuro-typical person doesn’t have.
 I have dyspraxia, and I live with it every day.
-Expertise is more than scientific studies and letters after your name; it’s knowing what the condition means to you on a personal level, and what it means to live with it every day.
+Expertise is more than scientific studies and letters after your name; it’s knowing what the condition means to you on a personal level, and what it’s like to live with it every day.

-My passion for this subject is matched by Barbara’s,a shared and belief in standing up and raising these issues, no matter how uncomfortable they might be.
-We thoroughly enjoy being The Two Dyspraxics; there’s a streak of rebelliousness and humour that runs through us which, I hope, comes through in our discussions; the fact that there’s a Youtube channel dedicated entirely to our outtakes is surely testament to that.
+My passion for this subject is matched by Barbara’s; a shared belief in raising these issues, no matter how uncomfortable they might be.
+We thoroughly enjoy being The Two Dyspraxics; there’s a streak of rebelliousness and humour that runs through us which, I hope, comes through in our discussions.
+The fact that there’s a Youtube channel dedicated entirely to our outtakes is surely testament to that.

 We want to put dyspraxia front and centre, and show just what dyspraxics can do – which is everything and anything that a neurotypical person can do.